TresChar/SolVanityCL/README.md

 Use the Docker image loerfy/sol_vanity_cl:latest.
 You can easily use the template I created on [vast.ai](https://cloud.vast.ai/?ref_id=109219&creator_id=109219&name=SolVanityCL) or [runpod.io](https://runpod.io/console/deploy?template=fgllgqsl24&ref=uh5x1hv5) to run this program.
 Please note:

-1. The device’s CUDA version should be greater than 12.0.
+1. The device's CUDA version should be greater than 12.0.
-2. The source code is located in the /app directory, so you don’t need to download the code from GitHub.
+2. The source code is located in the /app directory, so you don't need to download the code from GitHub.

 ## Usage